tgruetzm/Owl-Sense/README.md

   * Specifically built with extended runtimes and exceptional audio quality.
   * Recording times can exceed 500 hours at moderate sample rates(24k) or lower on a single 18650 cell.
   * Supports custom scheduling options to record only when necessary.
-  * Fully weather resistant enclosure and microphone - IP57.
+  * Fully weather resistant enclosure and microphone.

 ## Quick Start Guide
   1. Install a protected 18650 battery and memory card.